The abortion trigger laws that have gone into effect now that Roe v. Wade is overturned

 - Oklahoma enacted a bill in late April that would modify the language of the trigger law to ban abortions if the court “overrules in whole or in part” Roe and Planned Parenthood v.
 Casey.

 - Several other states don't have trigger laws in place but will likely move quickly to ban or tightly restrict the procedure now that the court has cleared the way: Florida, Indiana, Montana and Nebraska would be prime candidates, according to analysis from the Guttmacher Institute, a reproductive rights research organization.

 - Alabama, Georgia, Iowa, Ohio and South Carolina have all enacted restrictive laws that were then blocked by federal courts, and some of them have already been brought back.

-At least nine states have pre-Roe abortion bans still on the books, but those would not immediately take effect even if Roe disappears, Elizabeth Nash, a lead state policy analyst for the Guttmacher Institute, told Axios back in October.
+At least nine states have pre-Roe abortion bans still on the books, but many of those would not immediately take effect in the disappearance of Roe, Elizabeth Nash, a lead state policy analyst for the Guttmacher Institute, told Axios back in October.